 Special educational needs

-Handcross Primary is an inclusive, mainstream school.
-We have designed a curriculum that is exciting, relevant and matched to the individual needs of our pupils.
-We are committed to ensuring that all pupils have full and equal access to all aspects of school life, through appropriate use of funding, staffing and professional expertise.
+Handcross Primary is an inclusive, mainstream school with a curriculum that has been designed to be exciting, relevant and matched to the individual needs of our pupils.
+We are committed to ensuring that all pupils have full and equal access to all aspects of school life.

 What is SEND?

-A child has Special Educational Needs (SEN) if they require provision which is ‘additional to or different from’ that provided for the majority.
+A child has a Special Educational Need / Disability (SEND) if they require provision which is ‘additional to or different from’ that provided for the majority.

 At Handcross, we use 'waves of support' to ensure that all children are monitored closely and so that Special Educational Needs can be identified as early as possible and that, where needed, appropriate, effective support is swiftly put in place to enable all children to flourish.